 - Although the vibrate feature was great, it was still a manual process to rock it.
 Which, again, is totally fine.
 But there’s a better solution out there that I’m going to discuss below.

 2) Fisher-Price Deluxe Newborn Auto Rock ‘N Play Sleeper With Smartconnect (The Best Rock ‘N Play Sleeper)

-So, we found this auto rock ‘n play sleeper, which I can honestly say is the best rock ‘n play sleeper we’ve researched and actually used.
+So, we found this auto rock ‘n play sleeper.
+And I can honestly say is the best rock ‘n play sleeper we’ve researched and actually used.